hzbcdut/AwsIotDemo/README.md

     ```
     The customer specific endpoint, Cognito pool ID, Region and AWS IoT policy name will need to be updated to reflect the values in your account.

-    The policy name is the name used when creating the IoT policy above.
+    The policy name is the name used when creating the IoT policy above. // 政策名字就是你在上文中创建的政策

      For the other parameters the default values will work for this sample application.
      The following describes these parameters in case they need to be updated going forward past this sample.
      The keystore name is the name used when writing the keystore file to the application's file directory.
      The password is the password given to protect the keystore when written.
       Certificate ID is the alias in the keystore for the certificate and private key entry.
+     // 这是什么意思？？
       If you end up creating a keystore off of the device you will need to update this to match the alias given when importing the certificate into the keystore.

 1. Build and run the sample app.